leaf1170124460/dockerfile/sam/README.md

-# Dockerfile of DeepFloyd IF
+# Dockerfile of Segment Anything

 - 📝 Step 1: Modify base image and pip mirror url in `Dockerfile`
 ```dockerfile